CortJAstin/CortJAstin/README.md

 - 👋 Hi, I’m @CortJAstin
 - 👀 I’m interested in ...
-Software devlopement/Software engineering.
+Cyber Security.
 - 🌱 I’m currently learning ...
 HTML, CSS, Javascript, and Python.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 EMail: Cortastin@gmail.com